isomerpages/moe-jurongsec/_our-identity/JSS Family/JSS Alumni Association.md

-**Ordinary membership** is open to all who are graduates of the school, provided that the person is not currently attending Secondary Schools, Centralised Institutes or Junior Colleges.
+**Ordinary membership** is open to all who are graduates of the school, provided that they are not currently attending Secondary Schools, Centralised Institutes or Junior Colleges.
 All Ordinary Members above 18 years of age shall have the rights to vote and to hold office in the Alumni Association.